AcePyurio/project-1_/README.md

 - **Password Hashing:** User passwords are hashed using SHA-256 algorithm with a unique salt for enhanced security.

+### Containerized Project with Docker Compose

+The project is built and run within Docker using Docker Compose.
+Docker Compose allows for defining and running multi-container Docker applications with a single configuration file (`docker-compose.yml`).

+The `docker-compose.yml` file specifies two services: `pythonapp` and `mysql`.

+- The `pythonapp` service uses a Dockerfile in the `./systemPHR/` directory to build the Python application image.
+- The `mysql` service uses a Dockerfile in the `./mysql/database/` directory to build the MySQL database image and initializes it with a SQL file.

+Running `docker-compose up` builds the Docker images and starts the containers.
+The Python application is accessible at `http://localhost:8010`, interacting with the MySQL database container for data storage.

 # API Documentation

 ## Endpoints